Jamiat Ahle Hadith Jammu and Kashmir: History

+As of June 2026, Dr. Abdul Lateef Al-Kindi is its current president for a three-year term, while Mushtaq Ahmad Veeri serves as the general secretary.
+Mufti Muhammad Yaqoob Baba Al-Madani serves as the grand mufti.

-Education
+Education And Teachings

-It is primarily an Islamic organisation devoted to the propagation of Islamic teachings in Jammu and Kashmir.
-It operates numerous primary Islamic educational institutions in almost every locality of the state.
-It also operates modern secular educational institutions which number around 150, these include higher secondaries (Higher Secondary School Certificate), high schools and primary schools.
-Prominent among higher secondaries are:
+It is primarily a Socio-Religious organisation devoted to the propagation of Islamic teachings in Jammu and Kashmir.
+It operates diagnostic centres for poor and a charity hospital in Srinagar.
+It also operates modern contemporary educational institutions, which include higher secondary school, high schools and primary schools.